Equity and Trusts

 Overall aims and purpose

-Have an understanding of implied trusts, and to show an appreciation of the underlying conceptual and theoretical basis for such trusts.
+Have a critical understanding of implied trusts, and to show an appreciation of the underlying conceptual and theoretical basis for such trusts.

-Show an understanding of the key distinction between a breach of fiduciary duty and breach of trust.
+Show a critical understanding of the key distinction between a breach of fiduciary duty and breach of trust.

-Show an awareness of the differences between the personal and proprietary remedies of beneficiaries.
+Show a critical awareness of the differences between the personal and proprietary remedies of beneficiaries.

 Be able to apply their knowledge to accurately state when an account has either been surcharged or falsified and to be able to state accurately when and how beneficiaries can avail themselves of the ability to trace into assets, using common law and equitable principles.